 We understand there are a lot of barriers to housing in our community, but we believe that everyone should have a place to call home.
 Our program wants to help you overcome barriers to housing.
-If you’ve ever been evicted, you know that most landlords may not consider renting to you or anyone with damaged rental history.
+If you’ve ever been evicted, you know that many landlords may not consider renting to you or anyone with unstable rental history.
 If you’ve experienced homelessness or unstable housing for any amount of time, you know that it can be hard to share your experiences.

 Second Chance Renters offers tenant education through a trauma-informed and strengths-based approach to help participants achieve their housing goals.

-Second Chance is a series of 8 powerful and informative classes taught by St. Vincent de Paul staff and local community experts.
+Second Chance is a series of 12 powerful and informative classes taught by St. Vincent de Paul staff and local community experts.
 The series’ unique approach helps participants build self-esteem, learn their rights, and overcome barriers to housing in their personal lives and in our community.
 We foster a safe and inclusive environment to learn and growth.